-- 157. As a supplier of essential services, Aurora Energy is mindful of the impact changes in price can have on the affordability of electricity.
-One of the pillars of the pricing strategy is to implement changes gradually and carefully, to avoid unnecessarily exacerbating bill pressure on customers already faced with increases due to the CPP work programme. - 158.
+- 152. As a supplier of essential services, Aurora Energy is mindful of the impact changes in price can have on the affordability of electricity.
+One of the pillars of the pricing strategy is to implement changes gradually and carefully, to avoid unnecessarily exacerbating bill pressure on customers already faced with increases due to the CPP work programme. - 153.
 Aurora Energy has conducted an in-depth analysis of the impact of price changes on various socioeconomic groups, as classified by the New Zealand Index of Deprivation3.
-Dunedin is the only pricing region with customers in the two most deprived deciles.
-Consequently, our affordability analysis has primarily concentrated on this area. - 159.
-Figures 10 to 12 present the effect of price changes on each deprivation decile in each pricing area.
-It is evident that the range of price impacts is smaller in decile 10 compared to more affluent deciles.
-The average price impact in dollar terms is similar across all decile groups.
+Dunedin is the only pricing region with a significant number of customers in the most deprived deciles.
+Consequently, our affordability analysis has primarily concentrated on this area. - 154.
+Figure 10 illustrates that the phase-out of Low Fixed Charge (LFC) regulations disproportionately affects households in the lower decile (10).

-Figure 10: Range of Dunedin price impact (p.a.) by Deprivation Index Score
+Figure 100: Dunedin LFC price impact by Deprivation Index Score